 been the almost invariable pick of professional classical players in our bow trials).
 For professionals

-seeking a bow for soloist playing, where brilliance and projection are desired, we highly recommend considering an Arcus S series bow.
+seeking a bow for soloist playing, where brilliance and projection are desired, we highly recommend considering an Arcus S series carbon fiber bow.

 For Fiddlers - Amateur & Professional